Introduction

 Anthropic also introduced new control surfaces around the model.
 The release includes task budgets in public beta, a new xhigh effort level, and /ultrareview, a multi-agent code review tool.
 Anthropic says the updated tokeniser may use around 1.0x to 1.35x the tokens of Opus 4.6, depending on content, which developers will need to account for — particularly in vision-heavy agentic workflows.

 What makes this launch more interesting than a normal model refresh is the framing.
 Anthropic explicitly says Opus 4.7 is the first less-capable model on which it is testing new cyber safeguards before any broader release of Mythos-class systems.
+Notably, Anthropic also says it experimented with efforts to deliberately reduce Opus 4.7’s cyber capabilities during training — a sign that safety shaping is now happening at the model level, not just at the policy layer.
 The company says it added protections that automatically detect and block requests indicating prohibited or high-risk cybersecurity uses, and it launched a Cyber Verification Program for legitimate security professionals who want to use the model for vulnerability research, penetration testing, and red-teaming.

 Why This Matters

 Anthropic is no longer treating capability and deployment policy as separate topics.
-The release suggests that frontier launches may increasingly come bundled with narrower access rules, verification layers, and explicit operational safeguards.
+Frontier launches may increasingly come bundled with narrower access rules, verification layers, and explicit operational safeguards.
+That is a meaningful change in how these systems reach the world.

 2. OpenAI’s GPT-5.4-Cyber — cyber capability is becoming a special access tier